Minehut/archie/README.md

 ## known issues

-* KEDA needed a patch to fix the scaler for using jetstream in a cluster - [PR #3564](https://github.com/kedacore/keda/pull/3564)
+* KEDA needed a patch to fix the scaler for using jetstream in a cluster - [PR #3564](https://github.com/kedacore/keda/pull/3564)(waiting)
-* NATS-Exporter needed to pass the `first_seq` stream info - [PR #190](https://github.com/nats-io/prometheus-nats-exporter/pull/190)
+* NATS-Exporter needed to pass the `first_seq` stream info - [PR #190](https://github.com/nats-io/prometheus-nats-exporter/pull/190)(merged)
-* MinIO doesn't reconnect to NATS server if it is down for a while - Create PR
+* NATS JetStream stream's first sequence metric is unstable - TODO: Create PR
-* The NATS JetStream stream's first sequence metric is unstable - Create PR
+* MinIO doesn't reconnect to NATS server if it is down for a while - TODO: Create PR